simonava5/Final-Project-for-Programming-and-Scripting/README.md

 **Line 19 and 22**

-Before diving deep into this data set, I quickly pulled up first and last 5 rows of the data to check that everything looks correct and that it matches the csv file I uploaded with the Iris Data Set.
+Before diving deep into this data set, I quickly pulled up first and last 5 rows of the data to check that everything looks correct and that it matches the csv file I imported with the Iris Data Set.

 ```data.head(5)```